Myanmar kyat: 1989–present

+New banknotes of higher denominations

+On 1 October 2009, Ks.
+5,000/- banknotes were issued measuring 150 x 70 mm, with images of a white elephant and the Pyidaungsu Hluttaw This new denomination was five times larger than the previous largest denomination.
+Some welcomed a higher value note that reduced the number of banknotes needed for transaction.
+Other responses suggested widespread fear that the banknote would simply fuel the inflation.
+This fear may have been supported by a jump in the black market exchange rates following the public announcement of the banknote.

 On 9 June 2012, the Central Bank announced that Ks.
 10,000/- notes would be introduced into circulation to better facilitate financial transactions in a largely cash-oriented economy.
 They were issued on 15 June 2012.

+On 1 October 2014, the Central Bank introduced new Ks.
+5,000/- banknotes with additional security features to prevent counterfeiting.
+The revised notes are varnished and have enhanced printing, watermarks, and security thread.
+The new notes remained the same size, colour and design as the 2009 issue, which continues to be used.
+The new notes followed recent incidents of counterfeit Ks.
+5,000/- and Ks.
+10,000/- banknotes, including a 12 September 2014 seizure of Ks.
+10,000/- notes and a printer allegedly used to make them.

-In 2019, the Central Bank of Myanmar issued a new series of banknotes that feature a portrait of its national hero Aung San after being absent 30 years after the Central Bank of Myanmar issued its current series of banknotes that featured images of the Chinthe and elephants.
+In 2019, the Central Bank of Myanmar issued a new series of banknotes that feature a portrait of its national hero Aung San after longstanding calls to redesign the kyat.
 The first denomination issued for this new series was the Ks.
 1,000/- banknote, which was issued into circulation on 4 January 2020, followed by the Ks.
 500/- banknote on 19 July 2020.